BitcoinQnA/bitcoin-wallet-guide/_pages/lightning.md

 ## Zeus

 [Zeus](https://zeusln.app/) is a remote control app that works by connecting to your own node via local IP address or over the Tor network.
 Zeus allows the user to send/recieve on and off chain transactions, manage channels, view invoices and routing fees from anywhere in the world (VPN or Tor option required).
+Zeus works with all of the popular node implementations.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/zeus.png" class=responsive width="260" height="450" maxheight="500">